ethereum/ethereum-org-website/src/content/dvt/index.md

 ![A Diagram showing how a single validator key is split into key shares and distributed to multiple nodes with varying components.](./dvt-cluster.png)

-- **[Shamir's Secret Sharing](https://medium.com/@keylesstech/a-beginners-guide-to-shamir-s-secret-sharing-e864efbf3648)** - Validator keys use BLS signatures - that are additive - allowing multiple signatures to be combined to recreate a validator key signature.
-The BLS private validator key is split into multiple "key shares."
-Using [BLS aggregation](https://our.status.im/fastest-bls-signature-implementation/), multiple shares or signatures can be aggregated into a single signature.
+- **[Shamir's Secret Sharing](https://medium.com/@keylesstech/a-beginners-guide-to-shamir-s-secret-sharing-e864efbf3648)** - Validators use [BLS keys](https://en.wikipedia.org/wiki/BLS_digital_signature).
+Individual BLS keys ("key shares") can be combined into a single aggregated key (signature).
+In DVT, the private key for a validator is the combined BLS signature of each operator in the cluster.
 - **[Threshold Signature Scheme](https://medium.com/nethermind-eth/threshold-signature-schemes-36f40bc42aca)** - Determines the number of individual key shares that are required for signing duties, e.g., 3 out of 4.
 - **[Distributed Key Generation (DKG)](https://medium.com/toruslabs/what-distributed-key-generation-is-866adc79620)** - Cryptographic process that generates the key shares and is used to distribute the shares of an existing or new validator key to the nodes in a cluster.
 - **[Multi-Party Computation (MPC)](https://messari.io/report/applying-multiparty-computation-to-the-world-of-blockchains)** - The full validator key is generated in secret using multiparty computation.
 The full key is never known to any individual operator - they only ever know their own part of it (their "share").